 Light Anti-Tank Rifleman: LAT support is often used as an alternative "junior" role in a fireteam.
-Typically, fireteams do not have dedicated anti-tank capabilities, but if they are likely to encounter armor there will typically be at least one rifleman with an anti-tank weapon (typically a disposable missile launcher or plasma rifle) to back the team up if they encounter light armor.
+Typically, fireteams do not have dedicated anti-tank capabilities, but if they are likely to encounter armor there will typically be at least one rifleman with an anti-tank weapon (typically a disposable missile launcer) to back them up.